 Compare it with the order of products in the supermarket.
-How annoying is it when you’re used to shopping, that things have changed?
+How annoying is it when you’re used to shopping, knowing the spots of your desired products, and all things have changed places?

 You can use a font in different font weights.
 For example, normal for the plain text, italic for the intro, and bold for the headings.

 But you can also use different fonts for various parts.
 Usually, a serif goes well with a sans-serif.
 Two distinct serifs or two sans-serifs are more challenging, though it’s certainly possible.